About The Author

 monkeys kids.
 In 2012 we walked into a dark room praying for a heartbeat and found two.
 My mommy instincts told me they were both boys and on their birth day I learned a very important lesson: Whoever supplied my mommy instincts did not upgrade to the uterine-x-ray-vision package.
 More importantly, I learned that girls can wear “boy clothes” and look adorable if you just stick a (small and appropriately proportioned) bow on their head.

 In 2016 we welcomed “Baby Brudder” – don’t laugh, that is not his blog name.
 This kid literally answers to “baby brudder.”
-He’s fat and squishy, like every baby brudder should be.
+He is adorable, squishy, and the cuddliest little boy we could have ever hoped for.

-We have three dogs who were our children before we had little humans in the house. <— I don’t have the heart to fix/update this sentence.
-Mae is our only current 4-legged friend, she’s a Red Heeler and we’ve had her since 2006 (actually, my husband had her before he had me…and he loves her more, too).
-We had two other dogs who were tragically killed after digging out of our yard while we were on vacation.
-We loved them a lot…probably more than anyone should love crazy, delinquent, escape-artist canines…but I wouldn’t have it any other way.
-Someday we’ll add another 4-legged critter, but for now there’s plenty of feet in this house.
+We had three dogs until January 2017 – they were our children before we had actual tiny humans in the house.
+Unfortunately, Mae is our only current 4-legged friend – she’s a Red Heeler and we’ve had her since 2006 (actually, my husband had her before he had me…and he loves her more, too).
+Our other two pups were heart-breakingly killed after digging out of our yard while we were at Disneyland.
+Someday we’ll add another 4-legged critter, but for now there’s plenty of feet in this house and we can’t possibly replace the voids that losing Sage & Wrigley left in our hearts.